-Each Pass Through Trust Agreement requires that the related Trustee establish and maintain, for the related Trust and for the benefit of the Certificateholders of such Trust, one or more non-interest bearing accounts (the "Certificate Account") for the deposit of payments representing Scheduled Payments received by such Trustee.
-Each Pass Through Trust Agreement requires that the related Trustee establish and maintain, for the related Trust and for the benefit of the Certificateholders of such Trust, one or more accounts (the "Special Payments Account") for the deposit of payments representing Special Payments received by such Trustee, which shall be non-interest bearing except in certain circumstances where such Trustee may invest amounts in such account in certain permitted investments.
-Pursuant to the terms of each Pass Through Trust Agreement, the related Trustee is required to deposit any Scheduled Payments relating to the applicable Trust received by it in the Certificate Account of such Trust.
-(Section 4.01; Trust Supplements, Section 3.02) All amounts so deposited will be distributed by the related Trustee on a Regular Distribution Date or a Special Distribution Date, as appropriate.
-(Section 4.02(a); Trust Supplements, Section 3.03)
+The Pass Through Trust Agreement requires that the Trustee establish and maintain, for the Trust and for the benefit of the Certificateholders, one or more non-interest bearing accounts (the "Certificate Account") for the deposit of payments representing Scheduled Payments received by the Trustee.
+The Pass Through Trust Agreement requires that the Trustee establish and maintain, for the Trust and for the benefit of the Certificateholders, one or more accounts (the "Special Payments Account") for the deposit of payments representing Special Payments received by the Trustee, which shall be non-interest bearing except in certain circumstances where the Trustee may invest amounts in such account in certain permitted investments.
+Pursuant to the terms of the Pass Through Trust Agreement, the Trustee is required to deposit any Scheduled Payments relating to the Trust received by it in the Certificate Account and to deposit any Special Payments so received by it in the Special Payments Account.
+(Section 4.01; Trust Supplement, Section 3.02) All amounts so deposited will be distributed by the Trustee on a Regular Distribution Date or a Special Distribution Date, as appropriate.
+(Section 4.02(a); Trust Supplement, Section 3.03)

-The final distribution for each Trust will be made only upon presentation and surrender of the Certificates for such Trust at the office or agency of the Trustee specified in the notice given by the Trustee of such final distribution.
-The Trustee will mail such notice of the final distribution to the Certificateholders of such Trust, specifying the date set for such final distribution and the amount of such distribution.
-(Trust Supplements, Section 7.01(a)) See "-Termination of the Trusts" below.
+The final distribution for the Trust will be made only upon presentation and surrender of the Certificates at the office or agency of the Trustee specified in the notice given by the Trustee of such final distribution.
+The Trustee will mail such notice of the final distribution to the Certificateholders, specifying the date set for such final distribution and the amount of such distribution.
+(Trust Supplement, Section 7.01(a)) See "-Termination of the Trust" below.
 Distributions in respect of Certificates issued in global form will be made as described in "-Book-Entry; Delivery and Form" below.